AlexandraKrause/Gendergroup/README.md

 - visuals ( mcmc_areas() function from the bayesplot library)
 - plot cashflow to see tyüical pofile of pension insurance : negative flow for several decades, later on positive flow
 - project report markdown, implement model in mermaid
-- implement agroforestry as pension option: buy land and plant trees and take care for them for a wood / fruit /nut pension?
-Is it your idea, julia? it was not in lour workshop, i guess we could do that as one way but it would be very simplistic.
-Do you have values?

 ![grafik](https://user-images.githubusercontent.com/82711784/123506463-a21fd180-d664-11eb-93ca-42c400e4a434.png)